 Without knowing exactly what you’re looking for, it’s pretty easy to spend too long looking for the perfect sim racing gear.
 I want to help you with the otherwise momentous task of choosing a sim racing cockpit!
 I’ll go over what you should look for and review the five best ones out there.

 So, what are the 5 best sim racing cockpits?
-Here are the best 5 sim racing rigs/cockpits:
+The best 5 sim racing rigs/cockpits are:

 - Sparco Evolve Carbon Cockpit

 - Playseat F1 Cockpit

 But it wouldn’t be an ultimate buyer’s guide without… you know, in-depth reviews of different cockpits, right?
 Through my wealth of sim racing experience and first-hand knowledge, I’ll be reviewing sim racing rigs and also offering advice as to what you should look for in each one, so keep reading!

 The biggest thing to remember when picking out gear for sim racing is that the process will have a certain amount of personal relevance.
 There are a few things that I’d consider to be cardinal buying rules, but otherwise, it all depends on your personal budget and preferences.

 Probably the most important thing you should consider before committing to that amazing sim racing cockpit is whether or not your gear will fit!